 And, in 2017, new fines for speeding came into force to reflect the severity of the offence.
 On April 24, 2017, a Band C speeding fine was introduced.
 Drivers speeding at 51mph – or faster – in a 30mph area now face a fine of 150% of their weekly income plus six penalty points on their licence.
 Disqualification is also possible – and any ban of more than 56 days means you’ll need to apply for a new licence from scratch.

-Glenn Edwards, Aviva UK personal lines motor underwriting manager, says:“We allocate motoring convictions a category based on our perception of their degree of severity, so a speeding (SP) conviction will not be viewed as harshly as a Drink or Drug (DR or DG) conviction.
-Beyond that, a conviction that occurred three months ago will attract a higher rating than one that occurred two-and-a-half years ago.”
+Danielle Markwood, Aviva UK personal lines pricing manager, says: “We allocate motoring convictions a category based on our perception of their degree of severity, so a speeding conviction will not be viewed as harshly as a Drink or Drug conviction.
+Beyond that, a conviction that occurred three months ago will attract a higher rating than the same offence that occurred two-and-a-half years ago.”

 Drivers whose licence is revoked after they have passed their test but before they have sent off for their full driving licence will need to retake their theory and practical tests, with their current provisional licence.